 2004 Pierce Dash Rescue Pumper

 Four door enclosed cab with seating for 6 with 5 SCBA seats.
 Powered by a Detroit Diesel Series 60 and Allison Automatic Transmission.
-Waterous CSU 2000 GPM 2 Stage Pump and 750 gallon poly water tank.
+Waterous CSU 2000 GPM Pump and 750 gallon poly water tank.
 Front bumper discharge and intake.
 Prepiped with a deck gun, booster reel and 3 speedlays.
 Driver’s side pump panel has the following discharges two 2.5″ and one 6″ and one 2.5″ intakes.
 Officers side pump panel has the following discharges two 2.5″ and one 4″ and one 6″ and one 2.5″ intakes.
 The truck is equipped with Will-burt Light Tower and Onan Hydraulic Generator.
 Full NFPA warning light and siren package is included on the truck.
 This clean 2004 Pierce Dash Rescue Pumper with just 31,325 miles.
 Motivated Seller!
 Priced to move at $139,900.00!
 Better Call Bob at 877-346-1373, He sells trucks fast!

 Manufacturers History: The company was originally founded in 1913 by Humphrey Pierce and his son Dudley as the Pierce Auto Body Works Inc., and concentrated on building custom truck bodies for the Ford Model T. From the 1960s to the early 1980s, Pierce was primarily known for building custom bodies on commercial and other manufacturer’s custom chassis, and was considered an OEM.